herdr

 workspaces

-each workspace shows one aggregate dot — the most urgent state across all its agents. yellow means something is working. you scan the full list in a glance.
+each workspace rolls up to its most urgent state. scan the full list in a glance.

 agents